-Chart 4 - Subject Performance of Hang Seng Corporate Sustainability Indexes Constituent versus Non-Constituents
+Chart 4 - Subject Performance of Hang Seng Corporate Sustainability Indexes

+Constituent versus Non-Constituents

 By comparing the performance of Indexes Constituents to that of Non-Constituents, the Constituents outperformed the rest of the universe companies in all subjects as shown in the chart above.
-Similar to last year, the gaps are especially large in Environment and Community Involvement and Development.
+The gaps are especially large in Community Involvement and Development.
 Constituents are spending plentiful resources to develop sustainable programs in environmental preservation including recycling and minimizing waste.
 Community programs allow resources re-allocation to those who are in needed and develop social support networks between various sectors.
 In the short term, it enhances corporate brand branding and reputation.
 In the long term, it will lead to a better development of industry and a more caring society.